keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

-A Keptn task runs as an application [container](https://kubernetes.io/docs/concepts/containers/), which runs as part of a Keptn [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+A Keptn task runs as an application [container](https://kubernetes.io/docs/concepts/containers/), which runs as part of a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 A Keptn job is part of a task.